 - For the aim of networking as defined in our constitution, members of the association and visitors of our website may access your name and details to whose publication you consented.
-(We are working on an appropriate tool allowing members to edit their own details).
-TIAMSA will delete your data after the retention period or once it is no longer needed.

 - TIAMSA protects your data by enforced strong passwords and a username of your choice.
 We encourage all members to review their settings and information.
 Make sure to keep your details safe and from the view of others.

 - If you contact TIAMSA via the contact form, your data is stored on the TIAMSA WordPress (WP) site.
 WordPress and WP updates are compliant with GDPR regulations.
 Contact information is never stored nor shared with the companies supplying WP with plugins.

 - TIAMSA keeps your data on servers based in the EU.